mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 ## Decision

-We decided on options 4, 5 and IV.
+We decide for options 4, 5 and IV.

 That means we need to write some mailets in Scala and demonstrate how it's done and then used in a running server.